 Unless you have a pretty old TV set, a device like Roku can get your media center hooked up to the internet.
 However, you might want to upgrade your television entirely, whether it's to get better resolution or a much bigger model.
 In that case, getting a smart TV with included streaming capabilities is a great option.

 While devices with all the bells and whistles go for the highest prices, there are quite a lot of inexpensive smart TVs out there.
-To help you figure out what smart TV will meet your needs and offer the best value for the money, we asked some technology experts for their recommendations.
+To help you figure out what smart TV will meet your needs and offer the best value for your money, we asked some technology experts for their recommendations.
 But first, some background on where and when to buy a TV if you're looking to pay the absolute lowest price possible.

 Best Smart TV Deals: How to Shop Smart